 The first thing that will reduce the amount of cash you receive when you sell your car will be any liens that have been filed against it.
 For instance, a used car purchasing business may pay off the lien as long as it does not exceed the amount they are willing to pay for the car.
 Unfortunately, this payment by the business will reduce what you are actually paid.

-You may be asking yourself, “What if I trade in for something new instead of selling my vehicle?”
+You may be asking yourself: what if I trade in for something new instead of selling my vehicle?
 The easy answer: Go ahead and trade in if you want less return on your sale.
-According to transgender dating app, sellers are not likely to receive much more than a vehicle’s wholesale value during a trade-in deal.
+According to Consumer Reports, sellers are not likely to receive much more than a vehicle’s wholesale value during a trade-in deal.
 But if you are looking to replace your used car with a newer model, trading in can be easier at the dealership than doing it privately beforehand.

 In a Hurry?